swiftlang/swift-evolution/proposals/NNNN-disconnected.md

 cross-region reference at exit, violating the `sending` invariant on the parameter and producing a compile-time error regardless of how the return is declared.

+The asymmetry with `Mutex.withLock` reflects a difference in purpose.
+`Mutex` protects shared state, and the dominant `withLock` pattern is to extract a value from the locked state for use outside the critical section; `sending Result` is a natural fit for that pattern.
+`Disconnected` is an owned wrapper that lives in the caller's region, and `withValue` needs to support closures that mix wrapped-value state with caller-side state.

 ### Support for `~Escapable` values